danilop/yas3fs/README.md

 ### Signed URLs

-You can dinamically generate singed URLs for any file on yas3fs using Extended File attributes.
+You can dynamically generate signed URLs for any file on yas3fs using Extended File attributes.

 The default expiration is used (30 days or the value, in seconds, of the '--expiration' option).